 2,2-Diphenyl, pieryl-1, hydrazyl (DPPH) Scavenging Activity:

 Three millilitres of the HB cleanser bitter® was put in the test tube and 1ml of a methanol solution of DPPH (0.1mm) was added.
 The mixture was kept in the dark at room temperature for 30 min and absorbance was measured at 517nm against a blank.
-The same procedure was used for the ascorbic acid was used as standard.
+The same procedure was used for the ascorbic acid, the standard.
 The following equation was used to determine the percentage of the radical scavenging activity of the extract.

 Scavenging effects (%) = 100 x (A0- As) / A0